sergij14/guessnumber/README.md

 # guessNumber app

-An app created with javascript
+An app created with Javascript